Synopsis

 When this option is used for carate, the incoming-flux vector

-is also written in basename_carate_rfxvec.csv
+is also written in basename_carate_rfxvec.csv.

-tells the program to compute high-pressure
+The option 'HPL' tells the program to compute high-pressure

 limiting (HPL) rate constants by numerical integration and they are written

-in a file named basename_progname_hpl.csv
+in a file named basename_progname_hpl.csv.

-option is specified together with the
+When the 'HPL' option is specified together with the

-option for diseig or dislit,
+'vector' option for diseig or dislit,

 the Boltzmann distribution vector is written in

-option can be used to compute
+The 'HPLolly' option can be used to compute

 HPL rates only.

-The options, 'HPL'
+The options, 'HPL' and 'HPLonly' are allowed

 only for diseig and dislit.

-sets the level of the output of
+'verbose' sets the level of the output of

 diagnostic messages.
 The dafault level is 0 and available levels